Public appearances by Moniek Toebosch

 Sandberg Prize for Visual Arts; Amsterdams Fonds voor de Kunst, Amsterdam (NL).

-Les Douleurs Contemporaines II; sound installation; Museum De Pont, Tilburg (NL).
+Les Douleurs Contemporaines II; installation; Museum De Pont, Tilburg (NL).

 Kop op Kop; alternating installation with 45 portrait paintings from Stedelijk Museum collection with texts by Moniek Toebosch; Stedelijk Museum, Amsterdam (NL).